-Where on the lake/waterbody do you see the bloom?
+see the bloom?
 Shoreline Other parts of waterbody Both Which sections of the lake/ waterbody have a bloom?
 (Select all that apply) North South East West How large is the extent of the bloom?
+Larger than a football field Between a football field & a tennis court Between a tennis court & a car Smaller than a car Unknown

+Other bloom appearance (check all that apply): (See bottom of form for example images.)
+Was there a foul smell associated with the bloom (e.g., septic, rotten, fishy, earthy)? n Please describe:

+Spilled paint • Yes

+Pea soup

-Larger than a football field Between a football field &amp; a tennis court Between a tennis court &amp; a car Smaller than a car Unknown Other bloom appearance (check all that apply): (See bottom of form for example images.)
-Spilled paint Pea soup Green streaks parallel to shore line Large concentration of "green dots" Was there a foul smell associated with the bloom (e.g., septic, rotten, fishy, earthy)?
-Ves No Unknown h Please describe: Can you see a surface scum (an accumula of algae at the surface) or algae floating r the water surface (algae at the surface car like green/blue thick foam or spilled pain (See bottom of form for example images.)
-Yes No Unknown hear the water column? lease describe the color(s) you see: Is the bloom near a bathing beach, boat ra marina, or other recreational access? amp, Please describe the loc ation: Yes No Unknown Describe any other recreation: Describe any outer recreation.
+Green streaks parallel to shore line Large concentration of "green dots" Unknown

+Can you see a surface scum (an accumulat of algae at the surface) or algae floating ne the water surface (algae at the surface can like green/blue thick foam or spilled paint) ar the water column? look .
+Ves lease describe the color(s) you see:

+(See bottom of form for example images.)
+No

+• Yes 2

+○ No

+Unknown

+Is the bloom near a bathing beach, boat ran marina, or other recreational access? np, Please describe the loc ation:

+• Yes

+No

+Unknown

+Describe any other recreation: